MostlyArmless/finance-simulator/README.md

 1. There's no limit to how much you can pay towards your mortgages.
 This is probably not true in real life.

 ## Analyzing the model results
+(You have to use a mermaid-enabled markdown renderer to view this graph, GitHub doesn't support mermaid)
 ```mermaid
 graph LR;
 	subgraph Inputs;